xewar/xewar/README.md

 ### Greetings

-I'm learning web development with the Odin Project, currently working on learning React.
+I'm learning web development with the Odin Project.
+I'm currently working on learning React.

 Here are some recent projects: